ndhanushkodi/DSA-17-Dev/day05/README.md

 ## Problems

-Complete the function 'countUnique(int[] arr)', which should take in an unsorted list of integers and return the number of unique integers in the list.
+Complete the function 'countUnique(int[] arr)', which should take in an unsorted list of integers and return the number of the unique integers in the list.
 Your solution should run in `O(n)` time.
 For example, given the list `[0, 5, 6, 5, 9, 1, 6, 5, 3]`, the function should return `6`.